Elimination from postseason contention: Notable eliminations

-On the final matchday of the CONCACAF qualification tournament for the 2018 FIFA World Cup, the long-eliminated Trinidad and Tobago defeated the United States, who were overwhelming favorites to qualify and combined with wins by Panama over Costa Rica and Honduras over Mexico, not only eliminated the United States from World Cup contention for the first time in 32 years, but also meant that Panama qualified for their first-ever World Cup.
+On the final matchday of the CONCACAF qualification tournament for the 2018 FIFA World Cup, the long-eliminated Trinidad and Tobago defeated the United States, who were overwhelming favorites to qualify and combined with wins by Panama over the already-qualified Costa Rica and Honduras over the already-qualified Mexico, not only eliminated the United States from World Cup contention for the first time in 32 years, but also meant that Panama qualified for their first-ever World Cup.

 On the final day of the 2017 NFL season, the eliminated Cincinnati Bengals defeated the Baltimore Ravens, combined with a win by the Buffalo Bills over the Miami Dolphins, not only knocked the Ravens out of the playoffs, but also meant that the Buffalo Bills qualified for their first postseason appearance since 1999.
 That same day, the eliminated Arizona Cardinals defeated the Seattle Seahawks, combined with a win by the Atlanta Falcons over their rival, Carolina Panthers, eliminated the Seahawks from the postseason.
-On the final day of the 2003 NFL season, the eliminated Cardinals defeated the Minnesota Vikings on a last-second touchdown pass that erased an eleven-point deficit and knocked the Vikings, who had started the season 5–0, out of the playoffs in favor of their rival, the Green Bay Packers.
+On the final day of the 2003 NFL season, the eliminated Cardinals defeated the Minnesota Vikings on a last-second touchdown pass that erased an eleven-point deficit and knocked the Vikings, who had started the season 6–0, out of the playoffs in favor of their rival, the Green Bay Packers.

 When the 2019–20 NBA season resumed on July 31, 2020, the 22 teams who had the best regular-season records qualified for an eight-game seeding tournament that determined the sixteen participants for the league's playoff tournament.
 A Phoenix Suns win over the Dallas Mavericks on the second-to-last-day of the season caused the San Antonio Spurs to be eliminated from the playoffs for the first time since the 1996–97 season.